Robbie Grossman Player Props: Rangers vs. Angels

-Robbie Grossman -- .160 average over his past 10 games -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Jaime Barria on the hill, on June 13 at 8:05 PM ET.
+Robbie Grossman -- .154 average over his past 10 games -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the mound, on June 14 at 8:05 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Angels.
+He had a hitless performance in his most recent game (0-for-3) against the Angels.

 Robbie Grossman Game Info & Props vs. the Angels